 - 1. Comprehensive knowledge of the history of music and of its relationship to the broader context of the history of civilization. - 2.
-For choral and orchestral conductors, language and diction skills sufficient to coach singers in French, German, Italian, English, and Latin, as well as general phonetic knowledge that can be related to other languages are essential.
-For orchestral conductors, skills sufficient to conduct rehearsals in modern European languages are desirable. - 3.
+For choral and orchestral conductors, language and diction skills, and general phonetic knowledge sufficient to coach singers in various languages including as appropriate, but not limited to, French, German, Italian, English, and Latin, and other world languages, are essential.
+For orchestral conductors, skills sufficient to conduct rehearsals in various world languages are desirable. - 3.
 Functional knowledge of the business of ensemble life and sufficient interpersonal skills to deal effectively with musicians and such other elements as managements, unions, contracts, professional ethics, audiences, repertory, teaching institutions, and public relations. - 4.
 Audition and interview techniques.